-The directors propose the payment of a dividend of \$6,885,000 (\$0.50 per share).
-As the distribution of dividends by Grant Thornton CLEARR Example Ltd was declared in July 2011, no liability in this respect is recognised in the 2011 consolidated financial statements.
-No income tax consequences are expected to arise as a result of this transaction at the level of Grant Thornton CLEARR Example Ltd.
+Also during 2011, the directors proposed the payment of a dividend of \$6,885,000 (\$0.50 per share).
+As the distribution of dividends by Grant Thornton CLEARR requires approval at the shareholders' meeting, no liability in this respect is recognised in the 2011 consolidated financial statements.
+No income tax consequences are expected to arise as a result of this transaction at the level of Grant Thornton CLEARR.